ghi-electronics/BrainPad-Docs/resources/older-brainpad.md

 ## Pre-production BrainPad
 ![Pre-production BrainPad](images/brainpad.jpg)

+This version has "BP2 Rev A" printed in the lower left corner.
 This version is identical to the production BrainPad except for a different reset circuit.
 The pre-production BrainPad as a smaller reset button.

 Pressing and holding the reset button on the production BrainPad will put it in loader mode.
 To do the same on the pre-production board (with the smaller reset button), press and hold the left button, press and release the reset button, wait a second, and release the left button.